Buntline is an indeterminate sort of terrier mutt, always smiling and outgoing, who works as a deckhand on a sailing ship.

 of clothes.
 Even if he's not wearing anything else, Buntline is very rarely seen without his hat!

-Artwork protected by copyright, owned by the respective artist and/or Buntline, depending on individual contracts and arrangements.
+Artwork protected by copyright, owned by the respective artist and/or Buntline, depending on individual contracts and agreements.
 Reuse, publishing,

-or posting elsewhere is not permitted without written agreement from the owner.
+or posting elsewhere is not permitted without written permission from the owner.